-Motion Remarks Phrasing Second Debate Amend Vote → Secondary Motions: Privileged Call for Orders of the Day To make the assembly conform to the agenda or order of business Member: "I call for the orders of the day."
+Motion Remarks Phrasing Second Debate Amend Vote → Casandam/Matiana: Uri///ICACA Do not relate to main motion, but to matters of immediate importance arising from meetings Call for Orders of the Day To make the assembly conform to the agenda or order of business Member: "I call for the orders of the day."
 No No No No vote unless to set aside "orders of the day" Raise a Question of Privilege "Mr. President, I rise to a question of privilege."
 Chair: "Please state the question."
-Member: "I can't hear the speaker." hair: "Please state the question."
-No No No Recess For a short intermission " I move to take a ten-minute recess."
-Yes No Yes Majority Adjourn To end a meeting immediately Note reason"I move to adjourn."
+Member: "I can't hear the speaker."
+No No No Chair Rules Recess For a short intermission Yes No Yes Majority Adjourn To end a meeting immediately Note reason"I move to adjourn."
 Yes No No Majority → Secondary Motions: Incidental Deals with questions of procedure arising from pending business - Does not affect the business Point of Order Used to remind or question the Chair of the by-laws or rules of order.
 "I rise to a point of order" (await recognition of chair, state reason) Yes No No Chair Rules Appeal Rule of the Chair To disagree with the chair's ruling - Let members decide the disagreement "I appeal the decision of the Chair."
 Yes Yes No Majority Division of the Assembly To doubt the result of the vote "I call for a division of the vote." or "I doubt the result of the vote."
 No No No Vote retaken Suspend the Rules To set aside the rule of the assembly (except by-laws, charters) to speed up the process "I move to suspend the rules."
 Yes No No Two-thirds Division of the Question To divide a motion with several topics into separate motions "Madam President, I move to divide the motion into three parts."
 Yes No Yes Majority → Motion that brings question again before assembly This class of motions returns a motion to the assembly for reconsideration Take from the Table To take a motion from the table "I move to take from the table the motion relating to the pay increase."
-Yes No No Majority Reconsider To reconsider the vote on a motion - Only a member who voted on the prevailing side can make the motion "I move to reconsider" No Majority
+Yes No No Majority Reconsider To reconsider the vote on a motion - Only a member who voted on the prevailing side can make the motion "I move to reconsider" Yes If the motion is debatable No Majority